Amazon QuickBooks Integration: Your Step-by-Step Setup Guide

 When doing your finances, it’s not necessary to bring in invoices for each individual sale.
 Doing this can swamp your accounting software, especially when your sales volume increases and you’re dealing with thousands of monthly invoices.
 Rather than bringing across each invoice, A2X saves your accounting software from this onslaught of data by attaching the order details to each entry so that you can still look up individual orders if you need to, and the bulky, unnecessary data doesn’t come with it.

-Because A2X is an automation, there’s no potential for human error, which can often plague financials and make reconciling difficult.
-Instead, it will match perfectly to your Amazon statement the first time—and every time.
+Because A2X is an automation tool, there’s no potential for human error, which can often plague financials and make reconciling difficult.
+Instead, it will match perfectly to your Amazon statement the first time – and every time.

 Customizable to what you need

 A2X is customizable to help you dig deep into your numbers exactly how you need to.
-Using A2X, you can split your sales by SKU or product type if you need to.
+Using A2X, you can split your sales by SKU or product type, if required.
 When setting up your A2X account, there’s no need to change anything if you’ve already mapped your chart of accounts.
 However, if you need help, A2X can take care of this for you, the choice is yours.

 Ability to split out transactions